-AP recommends that reporters who are filing from location for a story get first billing on a byline - even if much of the story is actually written by someone on their desk.
-For VOA, if the desk writer or editor also contributes original reporting, then it would be left to the discretion of the final editor to determine whether the work merits a shared byline or contributor mention.
+AP recommends that reporters who are filing from location for a breaking news story get first billing on a byline - even if much of the story is actually written by someone on their desk.
+For VOA, if the desk writer or editor also contributes original reporting, the final editor will determine whether the work merits a shared byline or contributor mention.